Home > Living and Working Well > Healthy Lifestyles > Adult obesity

 Women

-Source: NHS Digital, Health Survey for England, 2019 and ONS mid-year population estimates, 2019
+Source: NHS Digital, Health Survey for England, 2022 and ONS mid-year population estimates, 2023

-As figure 3 shows, the numbers of overweight and obese men and women are similar in many age groups.
-This is a change fom previous years, where there were higher numbers of obese women, and higher numbers of overweight men, reflecting an overall increasing trend in obesity among men.
-The estimated total number of people classed as overweight in Blackpool is 35,479.
-The estimated total number obese is 32,906.
-These extrapolated figures (from HSE), when applied to Blackpool mean that over 65,000 people in Blackpool are likely to be overweight or obese and this is probably an underestimation as Blackpool generally has poorer outcomes when compared to England.
-The information in figure 3 is shown visually in figure 4.
+Figure 3 shows the estimated numbers of overweight and obese men and women by age group.
+There are higher numbers of morbidly obese (BMI =>40) women, while men are more likely to be overweight.
+The estimated total number of people classed as overweight in Blackpool is 41,535 and the number obese is 34,272.
+These extrapolated figures (from HSE), when applied to Blackpool mean that over 75,000 people in Blackpool are likely to be overweight or obese and this is probably an underestimation as Blackpool generally has poorer outcomes when compared to England.

-Sport England Active Lives Survey
+Sport England Active Lives Adult Survey (ALAS)

-The Sport England Active Lives Survey is the indicator for measuring the population levels of overweight and obesity (excess weight) used by the Public Health Outcomes Framework.
-Whilst estimates for the periods 2016/17 to 2018/19 were only slightly above national and regional levels, the most recent published data for Blackpool (2019/20) estimates that 71.6% of adults were overweight or obese; this is higher than the HSE data estimates and significantly higher than the estimated national average of 62.8% (Figure 5).
-This is particularly concerning because, in addition to the long-term impact of obesity and excess weight on life expectancy and other chronic diseases, evidence shows that people who are overweight or obese are more likely to be negatively affected by COVID-191,2.
-Whilst excess weight data for 2020/21 is not yet available, we know from the Active Lives Survey that levels of physical inactivity in Blackpool rose during the COVID-19 period9, potentially exacerbating already high levels of excess weight.
+The ALAS is the data source for measuring the population levels of overweight and obesity (excess weight) used by the Public Health Outcomes Framework.
+Whilst estimates for the periods 2016/17 to 2018/19 were only slightly above national and regional levels, the most recent published data for Blackpool (2023/24) estimates that 72.6% of adults were overweight or obese; this is higher than the HSE data estimates and significantly higher than the national average of 64.5% (figure 4).

-Figure 5: Estimated percent of overweight and obese adults in Blackpool compared to England and the North West, 2015/16 to 2019/20
+Figure 4: Estimated percent of overweight and obese adults in Blackpool compared to England and the North West, 2015/16 to 2022/23

-Figure 6 shows the national trends in overweight and obesity from 1993 to 2019.
-Rates of overweight were similar in 2019 to recent years and rates for men and women have remained fairly stable over the last twenty years.
+Figure 5 shows the national trends in overweight and obesity from 1993 to 2022.
+Rates of overweight have remained relatively stable over the 30 year period for women and have fallen slightly for men.
 Conversely, obesity prevalence increased steeply between 1993 and around 2000, fluctuating between 24% and 26% between 2006 and 2014 before beginning to rise more sharply again.
-Severe (morbid) obesity has also increased between 1993-95 and 2017-19, with almost 2.2% of men and 4.5% of women severely obese in 2017-19, from 0.3% of men and 1.5% of women in 1993-9510,11.
+Severe (morbid) obesity has also increased with 2.4% of men and 4.5% of women severely obese in 2022, up from 0.2% of men and 1.4% of women in 19938.

-Figure 6: Trend in obesity and overweight by gender, England, 1993-2019
+Figure 5: Trend in obesity and overweight by gender, England, 1993-2022

-Source: NHS Digital, Health Survey for England 2019: Adult and child overweight and obesity
+Source: NHS Digital, Health Survey for England 2022: Adult and child overweight and obesity

 Socio-economic factors

 Nationally, research indicates that obesity is associated with deprivation (greater deprivation equalling higher levels of obesity), especially for women.
-PHE summarises the data on the relationship between obesity prevalence in adults and socioeconomic status in the English population:
+PHE summarises the data on the relationship between obesity prevalence in adults and socioeconomic status in the English population:10

 • Obesity is highest amongst women in lower income groups, with 33.6% of women in lower supervisory and technical occupations, 31.7% in semi-routine occupations, and 33.2% in routine occupations living with obesity.
-This compares to 18.4% in higher managerial and professional occupations.
+This compares to 18.4% in higher managerial and professional occupations

 • For men, the relationship between obesity and socioeconomic status is less strong, and trends are less clear cut.
-The lowest prevalence, however, remains amongst those in higher managerial and professional occupations (21.9% compared to 30.7% in small employers and 29.6% in routine workers14.
+The lowest prevalence, however, remains amongst those in higher managerial and professional occupations (21.9% compared to 30.7% in small employers and 29.6% in routine workers.

 National and local guidance